giuseppe-ruggiero/cross-classifier/README.md

 y_ = clf.predict(X_test)
 print("Accuracy %s: " %accuracy_score(y_test, y_))
 ```
+## Documentation
+More information can be found on the [Scikit-learn supervised learning](http://scikit-learn.org/stable/supervised_learning.html#supervised-learning) and on the [T-student test.](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.ttest_ind.html)

 ## Note
 Choose your learning algorithms carefully because some of them could take a lot of time on certain types of datasets (e.g. SVC on breast_cancer dataset).